LUMIERE DURHAM 2011, LUMIERE LONDON 2016

 Ron Haselden is a British artist who creates light sculptures and architectural installations using neon, LEDs, film and video, drawing and painting.
 His work has travelled across Europe and appeared in a variety of locations including small mountain towns, public parks and even a disused shop in France.

-Other installations by Ron Haselden for Lumiere include Eschelle (Lumiere Durham 2009), Nine Men Drawing (Lumiere Durham 2009), Fête (Lumiere Durham 2013 and Lumiere Derry-Londonderry 2013), Brothers and Sisters (Lumiere Durham 2011) and Diver (Lumiere London 2016).
+Other installations by Ron Haselden for Lumiere include Echelle (Lumiere Durham 2009), Nine Men Drawing (Lumiere Durham 2009), Fête (Lumiere Durham 2013 and Lumiere Derry-Londonderry 2013) and Diver (Lumiere London 2016).